Sticking to a healthy diet is hard for many reasons. And all the information (and misinformation) on the internet doesn’t make it easier!

 While they're given a bad name, they are one of the main types of nutrients and play a significant role in the energy your body has throughout the day.

 Protein plays a major role in the composition and function of our body.
 From adolescence to adulthood, protein is needed for proper growth and development.
 It is needed to build and maintain bone, muscles, and skin.
-And, protein aids in functions of the body such as immune response, vision, production of hormones, and fluid balance.
+And, protein aid in functions of the body such as immune response, vision, production of hormones, and fluid balance.

 Some of the most common foods that are rich in protein are:

 Of course, there are more to these essential components of food than just what we've described above.
-Each of these essential nutrients is as complex as the plot line of Stranger Things.
+Each of these essential nutrients is as complex as the plotline of Stranger Things.
 Hopefully, these brief descriptions have made things a little bit easier to digest.

 Institute of Medicine.
 2005.
 Dietary Reference Intakes for Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids.
 Washington, DC: The National Academies Press. https://doi.org/10.17226/10490.